Non-conservation of the valley density and its implications for the observation of the valley Hall effect

-{\it The vanishing of valley density accumulation}---Let us first assume that the system is a fully gapped time-reversal invariant insulator.
-The first term on the right hand side of Eq.~(\ref{eq:density_resp}) vanishes because $\partial_k f _{k,n}=0$, since there are no bands that cross the Fermi level.
-In~\cite{Note4} we show that, due to time-reversal symmetry, the second line on the right hand side of Eq.~(\ref{eq:density_resp}) is proportional to $\omega$, so the valley density accumulation vanishes in the limit of static electric field.
+{\it The vanishing of valley density accumulation}---Let us first assume that the system is a time-reversal invariant fully gapped insulator, such that no bulk or edge state crosses the Fermi level.
+The first term on the right hand side of Eq.~(\ref{eq:density_resp}) vanishes because $\partial_k f _{k,n}=0$, since no band crosses the Fermi level.
+Due to time-reversal symmetry, the second line on the right hand side of Eq.~(\ref{eq:density_resp}) is proportional to $\omega$~\cite{Note3}, so the valley density accumulation vanishes for a static electric field.
 This result implies that $\partial_y j_{v}^y(y)$ can be different from zero---as it must necessarily be, since the valley Hall current is finite in the bulk but vanishes at the edges---yet this finite divergence does not cause any density change at the edge or anywhere else.
-The resolution of this apparent paradox is provided by the anomalous term on the right hand side of Eq.~(\ref{eq:anomalous_continuity_equation}) which exactly matches the divergence term on the left-hand side when the system is gapped.
-The undergap current does not produce a density accumulation.
+The resolution of this paradox is provided by the anomalous term on the right hand side of Eq.~(\ref{eq:anomalous_continuity_equation}) which exactly matches the divergence term on the left-hand side when the system is fully gapped.